The Norman Palace

 palace seems to have lost its residential status, no doubt partially

-due to the building of Zisa and the Cuba, although it is stated that Henry IV needed 100 mules to carry all the gold and treasure he took from the palace.
-After the death of King Manfred in 1266 the palace seems to have been allowed to decline, although the palatine chapel was maintained.
-In 1269 King Charles
+due to the building of Zisa and the Cuba, although it is stated that Henry VI needed 100 mules to carry all the gold and treasure he took from the palace to serve his many needs.
+After the death of King Manfred in 1266, the palace seems to have been allowed to decline, although the palatine chapel was maintained.
+In 1269 King Charles had

 30 March 1282, John St Remy found himself unable to defend the palace